dehydration pictures

 • Chest and Abdominal pain

 If a person is showing some of the more severe symptoms of dehydration as listed above, call an ambulance immediately.
-He or she may be past the point where ingestion of the proper fluids will help; get them medical attention immediately.
+He or she may be past the point where ingestion of the proper fluids will help; get them medical attention as soon as possible.

 Prevention of Dehydration